ACDguide/Governance/Governance/concepts/controlled-vocab.md

 ## Keywords
 Controlled vocabularies also provide keywords to use when publishing data.
 Keywords are a powerful instrument when used properly.
 They can greatly increase the discoverability of a dataset, which is why it is one of the few highly recommended attributes in the [ACDD conventions](http://climate-cms.wikis.unsw.edu.au/Conventions).
 Unfortunately, there is not yet an agreed controlled vocabulary to be used specifically for climate science.
 Lots of climate terms are however covered by the [Global Change Master Directory Keywords](https://earthdata.nasa.gov/earth-observation-data/find-data/idn/gcmd-keywords), maintained by NASA.
+For practical advice on how to aplly keywords, see [Choosing keywords](../tech/keywords.md) in the techincal tips section of this book.

 ## Research Vocabulary Australia
 ARDC manage a controlled vocabulary service [Research Vocabulary Australia](https://vocabs.ardc.edu.au/) (RVA) to list vocabularies used by Australian research community.
 As well as making it easier to find controlled vocabularies, RVA also allows research organisation to contribute and publish new vocabularies.